-The ASB allows the sex industry to advertise in public spaces with a broad audience including children, even while using highly sexualized or porn-themed imagery.
-This includes billboards advertising strip clubs, complete with websites, outside of schools and school buses promoting the porn industry convention Sexpo (see ASB's ruling here.)
+Ad Standards allows the sex industry to advertise in public spaces with a broad audience including children, even while using highly sexualised or porn-themed imagery.
+This includes billboards advertising strip clubs, complete with websites, outside of schools and school buses promoting the porn industry convention Sexpo (see Ad Standards ruling here.)
 When one member of the community made a complaint about a mobile billboard advertising the sex industry around her child’s school, she was informed that this is not against the law.

 One of our supporters shared her frustration at her inability to protect her child from sex industry advertising in public places:

 "Catching a tram in the city today and what should pull up but the tram emblazoned with ads for Sexpo.
 My son turns to me and asks 'Mama, what's Sexpo?'
 While I am *totally* happy to explain the facts of life to my kids in a way sensitive to their development, when they are interested, I could not be more angry and disgusted that it was the sex industry who should be the first ones to put the word 'sex' into my FIVE-YEAR-OLD's mouth.
 And this is just the first of many times over the years that exploitative commercial interests will be protected over and above My son's right to develop a healthy sense of self and sex.
 The ad standards board will dismiss my complaint.
 Our media and ad regulation system is scandalously, devastatingly broken.
 It breaks our children, it breaks our community, and today it's broken my heart."
 (Name withheld.)

 14) Defence to sexually exploitative advertising- ‘relevant to the product’